- Deadline for Application: January 3, 2020, 11:59pm Eastern

 - Notification of Status & Invitation to Interview: Mid-End of February 2020

-- Semi-Finalist Interviews Conducted in Washington, DC: Mid-March 2020
+- Semi-Finalist Interviews Conducted in Washington, DC: Mid-End of March 2020

 - Executive Branch Finalist Phone Interviews with Potential Executive Branch Placements: Early-Mid April 2020